ratatui/ratatui-website/src/tutorial/ui.md

 ```

 You can this as an small instruction manual for cutting up a rectangle into smaller rectangles, because that is what is actually happening.
-(Find more information on the different types of constraints [Here TODO AFTER HOW-TOS])
+(Find more information on the different types of constraints, read [How-To: Constraints](./../how-to/layout-constraints.md))
 In the example above, you can read the instructions aloud like this: "Take the area f.size (which is a rectangle), and cut it into three vertical pieces (making horizontal cuts).
 The first section should always be 3 lines tall.
 The second section should never be smaller than one line tall, but can take extra space if there is any.
 The final section should also be 3 lines tall".

 For those visual learners, I have the following graphic: